ayush-vibrant/ayush-vibrant.github.io/_posts/2025-01-24-building-ai-companions.md

 This is just Google with extra steps.
 Your father is still confused, still needs to do all the work.

-A real companion - like your son would do: "I'll take care of it, Dad."
+A real companion - like your son would do: "I'll take care of it, Papa."
 Then handles everything: verifies the amount, makes the payment, keeps the receipt, sets up reminders for next month.

 Let's see this in medication management:
 - Basic AI: Sends reminders to take medicine